ungineering/wp_electionpromisestracker/README.md

 Here are the steps to setup EPT on your local (this one is for Linux):

-1. Clone the GIT repository from: git@github.com:ungineering/wp_electionpromisestracker.git I preferably do it in my home folder.
+1. Clone the GIT repository
+   I preferably do it in my home folder.
 This becomes your local repository.

 2. Create a new folder with the name electionpromisestracker (or anything you feel like) inside your web development folder (which is generally /var/www/html).
 This is your development folder.
 Here we assumed that you have apache (or an equivalent web server) is installed in your system.